Jerry-Seinfeld/ReadMeMachine/README.md

   npm i

 ## Usage
-It runs on the command line
+This is run on the terminal

 ## License
 This project is licensed under the it runs on the command line license.